wrasdf/kube-test/README.md

     - teardwon the app
     - Delete the rds instance

-- Verify Istio app (Maybe we should trust the istio)
+- Verify Istio app ??(Maybe we should trust the istio)
   - deploy 2 simple app without sidecar
   - deploy 2 simple app with sidecar
   - test endpoints work with TLS